Baseline Testing Program: HEADS UP Pittsburgh

 Testing will be conducted throughout the year at various locations.
 Please check the online registration site for upcoming testing dates and times.

-- Athletes over 15 can take the neurocognitive baseline test at any location for a nominal fee of $25.00.
+- Athletes 10 years of age and older can take the neurocognitive baseline test at any location for a nominal fee of $25.00.

 - Athletes ages six to nine years old can take the pediatric neurocognitive baseline test only at the UPMC Center for Sports Medicine for a nominal fee of $25.00